jtguggedal/thingy_web_bluetooth/README.md

 -   `start` - Starts sending microphone data from the connected device
 -   `stop`  - Terminates sending microphone data from the connected device

+### Motion Configuration
+`thingy.motionconfiguration`

+Allows interaction with the connected device's motion configuration

+**Supported operations**

+-   `get` - Gets the connected device's current motion configuration
+-   `set` - Sets the motion configuration of the connected device
+    - **Parameters**:
+        - Object:
+            - stepCounterInterval (Sets the step counter interval).
+Must be in the range 100 ms to 5 000 ms.
+            - tempCompensationInterval (Sets the temperature compensation interval).
+Must be in the range 100 ms to 5 000 ms.
+            - magnetCompInterval (Sets the magnetometer compensation interval).
+Must be in the range 100 ms to 1 000 ms.
+            - motionProcessFrequency (Sets motion processing unit update frequency).
+Must be in the range 5 Hz to 200 Hz.
+            - wakeOnMotion (Sets wake-on-motion feature to enabled or disabled state).
+Set to true to enable or false to disable wake-on-motion feature.

 ### MTU
 `thingy.mtu`